History of UCPAC

 Rahway Landmarks, a nonprofit corporation formed specifically to purchase the theater and preserve it as a performing arts center, could not have asked for a better impetus for its drive to raise the necessary funds.

 The theater has become a beacon of the Rahway Arts District’s efforts and has contributed to the economic revitalization of the city and county.
-Efforts to address ongoing maintenance needs continue, and additional restoration work and the modernization of certain utilities and fixtures of the facility in order to retain its status is constant.
+Efforts to address ongoing maintenance needs continue, and additional restoration work and the modernization of certain utilities and fixtures of the facility to retain its status is constant.

 Living History of UCPAC: “The Biggest Little Wurlitzer”

-The piece’s enormous sound compared against its small size has coined the moniker “Biggest Little Wurlitzer” amongst its peers.
+The piece’s enormous sound compared to its small size has coined the moniker “Biggest Little Wurlitzer” amongst its peers.
 The Wurlitzer organ’s historic value has been recognized by the American Theatre Organ Society as a Level 1 Quality Instrument.
 Designated on the National Registry of Significant Instruments as an organ of exceptional historic and musical merit worthy of preservation, the Biggest Little Wurlitzer is one of the few theatre pipe organs in New Jersey still playing in the original venue for which it was acoustically designed.

-This Biggest Little Wurlitzer is a detachable console Wurlitzer Theatre Organ with two manuals, two chambers and seven ranks.
-It features 500 individual pipes and several percussive elements that were designed to simulate the enveloping and diverse sounds of a live orchestra.
+This Biggest Little Wurlitzer is a detachable console Wurlitzer Theatre Organ with two manuals, two chambers, and seven ranks.
+It features 500 individual pipes and several percussive elements designed to simulate the enveloping and diverse sounds of a live orchestra.

 The unique acoustical design of the chambers, auditorium, and instrument work together to make remarkable sounding theatre pipe organ music.

 Listed in both state and national registers of historic sites, The Main Stage now operates as a multipurpose venue for the performing arts.

 It is the largest center for the performing arts in Union County and currently showcases live music concerts, children’s programming, musicals and plays, classic and independent film presentations, and multicultural programs and events.